antithesisofmeaning/btc-tx-adjustment-tool/README.md

-# Unconfirmed Bitcoin Transaction Adjustment Tool
+## Unconfirmed Bitcoin Transaction Adjustment Tool

-## About
+#### About
-- What can this tool do?
+Q: **What can this tool do?**

- * It allows to adjust unconfirmed Bitcoin transactions.
+A: It allows to adjust unconfirmed Bitcoin transactions.

-- How can it help me?
+Q: **How can it help me?**

- * In a situation where you accidentally sent your bitcoins to a wrong address.
+A: In a situation where you accidentally sent your bitcoins to a wrong address.
 Using this tool you can generate a new transaction with different output address and higher fee.
 As a result you will be able to outpace the old transaction.

-- What fee should I set?
+Q: **What fee should I set?**

- * It definitely must be higher than the old one and the higher, the better.
+A: It definitely must be higher than the old one and the higher, the better.
 By default is it set to x5.

-- Can I trust this service?
+Q: **Can I trust this service?**

- * Don't trust.
+A: Don't trust.
 Verify.
 This tool works on pure JavaScript and is running on your computer.
 You sign the transaction yourself, so this tool doesn't have access to your private keys.
-Moreover, the source code is open and can be found here: github.com/pyzhyk/btc-tx-adjustment-tool
+Moreover, the source code is open and can be found here: [github.com/pyzhyk/btc-tx-adjustment-tool](https://github.com/pyzhyk/btc-tx-adjustment-tool)

-## Resources
+#### Resources
 Tools and services used on this page

 - [Coinb.in](https://coinb.in) — Transaction decoding and generation